A Look Back At Wage Increases In New York In The Mid-2010s

-The upcoming increases in New York’s minimum wage rates are also leading to a slew of changes to the state’s wage orders.
+The increases in New York’s minimum wage rates in the mid-2010s led to a slew of changes to the state’s wage orders.

-As a reminder, New York’s minimum wage will increase from the current rate of $7.25 per hour as follows:
+As a reminder, New York’s minimum wage were to increase from the current rate of $7.25 per hour as follows:

 December 31, 2013: $8.00 per hour;